uvaai/ml2/10 Module 1/10 Logistic Regression/content.md

 ## Recap videos

-These first few videos here you've already seen, but we have included them again this week, as we'll actually apply feature scaling in this week's notebook.
-So, if you are unsure on when and why you would apply feature scaling, please watch these video again.
+These first few videos here you've already seen, but we have included them again this week, as we'll actually implement feature scaling and learning curves in this week's notebook.
+If you are unsure what these concepts are or when to apply them, please watch these video again.

 ### Feature Scaling part 1